 A lot of young people distrust scientific polls, yet they think they can get good answers by taking a "mini-poll" among their peers.
 Wrong.
 A scientific poll queried a large base of people, and as long as the poll asked the right question, it probably got reliable results.
 But when you take a mini-poll, either among your friends or among the posters on a forum, you could well word the question wrong, and even if you don't, you're bound to get conflicting responses.
 Never forget that the real world is not black and white, it's not cut and dried.
 There are multiple squishy mushed-together shades of gray in the real world.

 That said, I don't necessarily recommend asking questions here on my own bulletin board.
 It seemed like a good idea to create my own bulletin board (mainly as a forum where I could post answers when people emailed me their questions).
 But even I think this isn't the greatest place to get answers.
 Why?
-Because usually you'll get answers from only one person here.
+Because you'll get answers from only one person here.
 If you want to get a variety of conflicting opinions so you can get really confused (and who wouldn't want that?), you ought to avail yourself of those other forums, not just one - and certainly not just this one.
-See the list of forums I mentioned in "Choose Your Forum," above.
+Ask your question on GameDev and/or maybe Reddit for best results.

 Dealing With Rudeness